bernatesquirol/tfm-docs/bayesian.md

 ### Prior

 In order to measure the impact of the Spanish confinement in twitter, we will analyse multiple users timelines and we'll fit a *Bayesian switchpoint* model for each timeline.
 This is a very basic model that assumes that there is one day ($\tau$) the user changes its behaviour, either increasing the frequency of tweet or decreasing it.
+The fact that we have just one switchpoint will be great for our analysis, as we have a huge collection of timelines, and we want to extract a *minimalist* model.

 We'll call $N_{i}$ to the expected number twitter actions for the day $i$ for the given user. $A_i$ will be modelled following a $\text{Poisson}$ distribution and at day $\tau$ the parameter of the distribution will change from $\lambda_1$ to $\lambda_2$.
 The $\text{Poisson}$ distribution is defined as:
 $$